stefanzeljkic/BackupWatch/README.md

-BackupWatch Documentation
+# BackupWatch Documentation

-Introduction
+## Introduction

-BackupWatch is a web-based application designed to monitor the status of backups through emails.
+**BackupWatch** is a web-based application designed to monitor the status of backups through emails.
 The application checks incoming emails for specific keywords that indicate the success or failure of a backup operation.
 Based on the keywords found, BackupWatch updates the status of each backup, helping administrators easily identify which backups have succeeded or failed.
-License and Open-Source Nature

-BackupWatch is an open-source project licensed under the Apache-2.0 license.
-This means that you are free to use, modify, and distribute the software under the terms of the license.
-As an open-source project, BackupWatch encourages community contributions and collaboration.
-You can review the source code, suggest improvements, and contribute to the project on its public repository.

-The open-source nature of BackupWatch ensures that it remains transparent, secure, and customizable according to your needs.
-By using an open-source license, the application promotes innovation and trust among its users, who can inspect and improve the codebase as necessary.
-Features

-BackupWatch offers a range of features to help you monitor and manage your backups effectively:

-    Backup Monitoring: Automatically checks emails for backup success or failure based on user-defined keywords.
-    Real-time Status Updates: Displays the current status of backups with color-coded indicators.
-    Automatic Refresh: Periodically refreshes the status of backups based on a configurable interval.
-    Account Management: Allows administrators to manage user accounts, including adding, updating, and deleting users.
-    Customizable Configuration: Adjust settings such as email server details, port number, and refresh intervals through a user-friendly interface.
-    Version Updates: Check for and install new versions of the application with ease.
-    License Information: Access detailed license information for BackupWatch.
-    Dark and Light Mode: Toggle between dark and light themes based on user preference.

-User Roles and Permissions

-BackupWatch supports multiple user roles, each with different levels of access and capabilities.
-Understanding these roles is essential for managing the application effectively:
-Admin

-The Admin role has the highest level of access within BackupWatch.
-Admins can perform the following tasks:

-    Manage Users: Create, update, and delete user accounts.
-    Configure Email Settings: Modify email server settings, including IMAP and SMTP configurations.
-    Manage Backups: Add, edit, and delete backups.
-Admins can also move backup status squares on the dashboard.
-    Access Administration Panel: Access features such as version updates, changing the port, and configuring automatic refresh intervals.
-    View and Update License Information: Access and manage the software license.

-Moderator

-Moderators have a slightly restricted set of permissions compared to Admins.
-They can perform the following tasks:

-    Manage Backups: Add, edit, and delete backups, similar to Admins.
-    Move Backup Status Squares: Adjust the position of backup status squares on the dashboard.
-    View Account Configuration: Moderators can view and update their account details but cannot manage other user accounts.

-Guest

-The Guest role has the most limited access within BackupWatch.
-Guests can only view the status of backups without the ability to make changes.
-Specifically, Guests can:

-    View Backup Status: See the current status of all backups on the dashboard.
-    Account Configuration: Guests can view and update their account details but have no access to manage backups or other settings.

-Getting Started

-To start using BackupWatch, log in with your credentials.
-If you are an administrator, you will have access to additional features such as user management, mail configuration, and version updates.
-Managing Backups

-To add a new backup, navigate to the "Add New" section and fill out the required details, including the backup name, email address, email subject, and the keywords to identify success and failure.
-Once added, BackupWatch will begin monitoring emails and updating the status accordingly.
-Understanding Status Indicators
+---

+## License and Open-Source Nature

+BackupWatch is an open-source project licensed under the **Apache-2.0 license**.
+You are free to use, modify, and distribute the software under the terms of this license.

+### Key Points:
+- **Transparency**: Open-source nature ensures transparency and security.
+- **Collaboration**: Encourages community contributions and collaboration.
+- **Customizability**: Fully customizable according to your needs.

+---

+## Features

+BackupWatch offers a comprehensive set of features to monitor and manage backups effectively:

+- **Backup Monitoring**: Automatically checks emails for backup success or failure based on user-defined keywords.
+- **Real-time Status Updates**: Displays current backup status with color-coded indicators.
+- **Automatic Refresh**: Periodically refreshes backup status based on a configurable interval.
+- **Account Management**: Allows administrators to manage user accounts.
+- **Customizable Configuration**: Adjust settings such as email server details, port number, and refresh intervals.
+- **Version Updates**: Check for and install new application versions easily.
+- **Dark and Light Mode**: Toggle between dark and light themes.

+---

+## User Roles

+BackupWatch categorizes users into three roles: **Admin**, **Moderator**, and **Guest**.
+Each role has different permissions and access levels.

+### Admin
+Admins have full access to all features, including:
+- **Manage Backups**: Add, edit, and delete backups.
+- **Manage Accounts**: Add, edit, and delete user accounts.
+- **Configure Email Server**: Update email server settings and port numbers.
+- **Install Updates**: Access and manage software updates and licenses.

+### Moderator
+Moderators have slightly restricted permissions:
+- **Manage Backups**: Similar to Admins, but without user account management.
+- **Move Backup Status Squares**: Adjust the position of backup status indicators.
+- **View Account Configuration**: Can update their own account details.

+### Guest
+Guests have the most limited access:
+- **View Backup Status**: Only view current backup statuses.
+- **Account Configuration**: Update their own account details but no access to manage backups.

+---

+## Getting Started

+To start using BackupWatch:
+1. **Log In**: Use your credentials.
+2. **Admin Access**: Admins can manage user accounts, mail configuration, and version updates.
+3. **Add Backups**: Go to "Add New" to create a new backup entry.

+---

+## Understanding Status Indicators

 BackupWatch uses color-coded squares to indicate the status of each backup:

-    Green: Backup completed successfully.
+- 🟢 **Green**: Backup completed successfully.
-    Yellow: Backup is delayed by one interval.
+- 🟡 **Yellow**: Backup is delayed by one interval.
-    Purple: Backup is delayed by two intervals.
+- 🟣 **Purple**: Backup is delayed by two intervals.
-    Red: Backup failed or encountered an error.
+- 🔴 **Red**: Backup failed or encountered an error.

+---

-Additional Features
+## Additional Features

+Admins can:
+- **Configure Email Server Settings**
+- **Change Port Number**
+- **Manage User Accounts**
-As an administrator, you can configure the email server settings, change the port number, and manage user accounts through the "Administration" section.
-Additionally, you can check for new versions of BackupWatch and install updates to keep the application up-to-date with the latest features and security patches.
+- **Check for Updates**: Ensure the application is up-to-date with the latest features and security patches.

+---